 The sweet spots for your fingertips are not necessarily right at the tips of the fingers; they are generally slightly below the tips.
 It is important that you notice these sweet spots early on so that when you perform your guitar exercises, you will be mindful to land on these areas.
 Everyone has different sized hands and fingers, so you will have to find the sweet spot for your fingertips on your own.
 Another thing is, the smaller the finger, the smaller the sweet spot, which naturally means that your pinky finger will have a much smaller sweet spot.
 This is why many beginners find it harder to use their pinkies to fret notes.

 One of the most common problems beginners will have is getting a sore thumb.
-Sometimes the pain isn’t just isolated to the thumb, but it spreads to the tendons in the hand, wrist, and arm that connect to the thumb.
+Sometimes the pain isn’t just isolated to the thumb, but it spreads to the tendons in the hand, wrist, and arm.
 Ignoring this issue can possibly lead to a really annoying ailment called Gamer’s Thumb, or more technically known as De Quervain’s Syndrome.
 It can cause quite a bit of pain, so please pay attention to how your hands feel when playing guitar.

 The proper placement of your thumb should be at the back of the neck, opposite your index finger.
 Sometimes your thumb will be around your middle finger, but that’s fine too.
 The key thing to remember is that your thumb should generally be pointed upwards, almost perpendicular to the neck of the guitar.
 Having your thumb stretched out and parallel with the neck should be avoided.
 This will cause too much tension in your thumb.